 The School grants a specific number of personal time off.
 Full time instructional employees are eligible to one day per month to up to ten days of active work during the ten-month period (a "benefit year").
 In the event that available time is not used by the end of the benefit year, employees may "rollover" all unused days for use in future benefit years.
-Employees may "cash out" unused days for personal time off, however, the employees may only cash out if they have used three days or less in that benefit year.
+There is an opportunity to "cash out" unused days for personal time off, however, the employees may only cash out if they have used three days or less of their sick leave in that benefit year.

 Employees may not cash out more than ten days per school year and are required to always maintain a minimum of twenty-one unused days in order to cash out.
 The cash out value is eighty percent of their current daily rate.
 There is no termination payment for accumulated unused days.
-Non-exempt and office salaried employees are not eligible to "cash out" unused personal time off days.
+Non-exempt and office salaried employees are not eligible to "cash out" unused personal time off.